smatechnologies/ibm-i-agent-docs/docs/logs-database/extracting.md

 - **Enter**: After the desired field options are typed, press Enter to submit or start the file extract operation.
-As documented elsewhere in the **IBM i LSAM** online help, a completion message will be displayed both in the QSYSOPR message queue and the user\'s (or workstation\'s) message queue, reporting the exact name of the save file that was created in library SMALOG.
+As documented elsewhere in the **IBM i LSAM** online help, a completion message will be displayed both in the QSYSOPR message queue and the user's (or workstation's) message queue, reporting the exact name of the save file that was created in library SMALOG.
 Use this save file name when transferring the save file from the IBM i DB2 database to an external computer (such as a personal computer), from which the save